Office of Advancement

-A. Yes!
+Yes!
 Every gift makes a difference!
-Each gift, no matter the size, combines to further the experiences of students on campus by providing funding for educational and co-curricular pursuits, as well as allowing access to many students in the area of Student Scholarships.
+Each gift, no matter the size, combines to further the experiences of students on campus by providing funding for educational and co-curricular pursuits, as well as allowing access to student scholarships.

-PLU is rated by organizations such as U.S. News & World Report each year, and strong alumni support factors into the overall ranking of PLU.
-Additionally, when major philanthropic organizations are considering PLU for a grant, the alumni giving percentage is valued highly in the selection process as it indicates the level of satisfaction among our constituents and whether PLU is a sound investment.
+Additionally, PLU is rated by organizations such as U.S. News & World Report each year, and the number of alumni donors factors into the overall ranking of PLU.
+When major philanthropic organizations are considering PLU for a grant, the alumni giving percentage is valued highly in the selection process as it indicates the level of satisfaction among our alumni and whether PLU is a sound investment.